 Sources: Kellogg 2018 Features: Diversity and Inclusion Annual Report, p.
 9 / Zalando 2017 Annual Report, p.
-21

-The two example charts from Kellogg and Zalando show workforce diversity results across a number of criteria.
-Results are presented in an infographic covering different levels of the organization including the board, management and different levels of the workforce.
+21 different levels of the organization including the board, management and different levels of the workforce.
 Diversity and inclusion criteria should include more than just gender.
 To ensure better diversity companies, should report results for a wider range of diversity criteria based on what matters for the company and its stakeholders: including race, age and tenure.
 Inclusion of disadvantaged people should also be part of diversity (e.g. hiring people with disabilities or from disadvantaged communities) Kellogg from United States uses "people of color" and Zalando from Germany uses "international" to define a similar diversity concept.
 In its results chart, Zalando also mentions that they have set future targets for female leadership at executive and board level and that company is on course of accomplishing the future targets.